torvalds/linux/Documentation/process/adding-syscalls.rst

 syscall stub (``sys_xyzzy()``), the compatibility syscall stub (``compat_sys_xyzzy()``), and/or other kernel code.

-At least on 64-bit x86, it will be a hard requirement from v4.17 onwards to not call system call functions in the kernel.
+At least on 64-bit x86, it will be a hard requirement from v4.17 onwards to yest call system call functions in the kernel.
 It uses a different calling convention for system calls where ``struct pt_regs`` is decoded on-the-fly in a syscall wrapper which then hands processing over to the actual syscall function.